The 27 metre wooden superyacht Seleda, built by Mengi-Yay and previously known as Hull NB92, has been delivered to her new owners.

 The exterior of Seleda features strong lines, with lots of space to enjoy the sunshine on deck.
 She picks up on two key superyacht trends that have emerged over recent years, by making the most of glass and showcasing a bold hull colour.

-Her interior, by BTA Design, is styled in light creams with accents of darker greys and browns.
+Her in-house interior is styled in light creams with accents of darker greys and browns.
 The main saloon has facing sofas, wide windows on the port side of the saloon offering vast views of the sea, and space for six to dine.

 Seleda will accommodate eight in four suites.
 The master suite is completed in white and greys, with an ensuite featuring his and hers sinks.
 Details of the other three guest suites are yet to be disclosed.